jayjunlee/Resource-Constrained-Object-Detection/README.md

-# Resource Constrained CNN
+# Resource Constrained Object Detection
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5543990.svg)](https://doi.org/10.5281/zenodo.5543990)

-A lightweight convolutional neural network solution to detect obstacle balls using computer vision that is trained using PyTorch / TFLite and implemented on the following resource constrained environments: Intel DE10-Lite FPGA and Raspberry Pi 3.
+A research project supervised by Dr David Thomas (Imperial College) on lightweight convolutional neural network solution to detect obstacle balls using computer vision that is trained using PyTorch / TFLite to be deployed on the following resource constrained environments: Intel DE10-Lite FPGA and Raspberry Pi 3.

 ## Limitations / Constraints
 - Limited dataset of about 500 images (approx. 100 for each class)